 Martin M. Crane (4937 Swiss), former Texas Lieutenant Governor

 Dr. John Criswell (5901 Swiss), Pastor of the First Baptist Church of Dallas

-Dr. Harryette Ehrhardt (current, 5731 Swiss), former Texas State Representative
+Dr. Harryette Ehrhardt (5731 Swiss), former Texas State Representative

 Shirley English (4926 Swiss), 1st President of The Postal Telegraph Corporation